lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-Protected-Compressed-CONTENT title='Protected and Inner SCHC Compressed CONTENT Response'}

-For the flag bits, some SCHC compression methods are useful, depending on the application.
-The simplest alternative is to provide a fixed value for the flags, combining MO equal and CDA not- sent.
+For the flag bits, some SCHC compression methods are useful, depending on the Application.
+The most straightforward alternative is to provide a fixed value for the flags, combining MO "equal" and CDA "not- sent."
 This SCHC definition saves most bits but could prevent flexibility.
-Otherwise, SCHC could use a match-mapping to choose from an interesting number of configurations for the exchange.
+Otherwise, SCHC could use a "match-mapping" MO to choose from several configurations for the exchange.
-Otherwise, the SCHC description may use an MSB MO to mask off the 3 hard-coded most significant bits.
+Otherwise, the SCHC description may use an "MSB" MO to mask off the three hard-coded most significant bits.

 Note that fixing a flag bit will limit CoAP Options choice that can be used in the exchange since their values are dependent on specific options.

-The piv field lends itself to having some bits masked off with MO MSB and CDA LSB.
+The piv field lends itself to having some bits masked off with "MSB" MO and "LSB" CDA.
 This SCHC description could be useful in applications where the message frequency is low such as LPWAN technologies.
-Note that compressing effectively the sequence numbers effectively reduces the maximum number of sequence numbers used in an exchange.
+Note that compressing the sequence numbers may reduce the maximum number of sequence numbers used in an exchange.
 Once the sequence number exceeds the maximum value, the OSCORE keys need to be re-established.

-The size s included in the kid context field MAY be masked off with CDA MSB.
+The size s included in the kid context field MAY be masked off with "LSB" CDA.
-The rest of the field could have additional bits masked off or have the whole field be fixed with MO "equal" and CDA "not-sent".
+The rest of the field could have additional bits masked off or have the whole field fixed with MO "equal" and CDA "not-sent."
 The same holds for the kid field.

 {{Fig-Outer-Rules}} shows a possible set of Outer Rules to compress the Outer Header.